jallajs/jalla/README.md

 [![downloads][downloads-badge]][npm-link]
 [![js-standard-style][standard-badge]][standard-link]

-Jalla is an *opinionated* web compiler and server in one, intended for both development and production use.
-Jalla puts together popular tools and frameworks that make web development fast, fun and performant.
+Jalla is an *opinionated* compiler and server in one.
+It makes web development fast, fun and exceptionally performant.

-Jalla is an excellent choice when static files doesn't cut it.
-Maybe you need to dynamically render your views on the server, you might need to HTTP/2 push assets for certain pages or integrate with other back end services.
+Jalla is an excellent choice **when static files just don't cut it**.
+Perhaps you need to render views dynamically, push (HTTP/2) assets or integrate with back end services.
+We get the same performance level with a heavy cache work described below..

-The stack consists of a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and [PostCSS][postcss] for styles.
+In short: a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and a [PostCSS][postcss] setup for styles.
 Documents are compiled using [Documentify][documentify].
-Jalla is built with [Choo][choo] in mind and is **heavily** inspired by [Bankai][bankai].
+Jalla is built with [Choo][choo] in mind and is heavily inspired by [Bankai][bankai].

 ## Usage
 ```bash
 $ jalla index.js
 ```

-### Environment
+### Development vs. Production
-If the environment variable `NODE_ENV` is not set, jalla assumes you are in development and will default to *watch-mode* which observes files for changes and recompiles them on the fly.
-Setting `NODE_ENV` to anything but `development` will cause jalla to perform more expensive compilation and optimzations on your code and will not watch for file changes.
+If the environment variable `NODE_ENV` is missing, jalla assumes you are in development and will default to *watch-mode* which observes files for changes and recompiles them on the fly.
+Setting `NODE_ENV` to anything but `development` will cause jalla to perform more expensive compilation and optimizations on your code and will stop watching for file changes.
 ```bash
 $ NODE_ENV=production jalla index.js
 ```

 ### JavaScript
-JavaScript is compiled using [Browserify][browserify].
+Scripts are compiled using [Browserify][browserify].
 Custom transforms can be added using the [`browserify.transform`][browserify-transform] field in your `package.json` file.